 Privacy issue Risk to individuals Compliance risk Associated organisation / corporate risk 6 Use of Consumption Data by third parties.
 Consumption Data may be disclosed to third parties without Customers' knowledge, used for purposes which Customers are not expecting and/or combined with other data and then used in a way that may be considered intrusive.
-Non-compliance with the first, second, third and sixth Data Protection Principles of the DPA.
+Non-compliance with the first, second, third and sixth Data Protection Principles of the DPA. ·

+Privacy issue Risk to individuals Compliance risk Associated organisation / corporate risk 7 Use of Data Processors.
+The involvement of numerous Data Processors in the collection, transfer, analysis and storage of Consumption Data may increase the risk of unauthorised access to and use.
+Non-compliance with the first, second, fifth, seventh and eighth Data Protection Principles of the DPA.
 Reputational damage.
-Project may fail or be less effective if Customers do not trust that WPD is acting in compliance with the DPA.
+Project may fail or be less effective if Customers do not trust that NGED is acting in compliance with the DPA.
 Customers may choose not to have smart meters installed which may jeopardise the success and benefits of the Smart Metering Programme.
 Enforcement action from ICO.
 Non-compliance with DNO Licence Conditions.
-Non-compliance with ENA standards.

-Privacy issue Risk to individuals Compliance risk Associated organisation / corporate risk 7 Use of Data Processors.
-The involvement of numerous Data Processors in the collection, transfer, analysis and storage of Consumption Data may increase the risk of unauthorised access to and use.
-Non-compliance with the first, second, fifth, seventh and eighth Data Protection Principles of the DPA.

 Privacy issue Risk to individuals Compliance risk Associated organisation / corporate risk 8 Inability of Customers to control, manage or edit Personal Data.
-Customers may be unable to obtain information about how their Personal Data is being Processed, to correct errors, or to raise queries about privacy with WPD.
+Customers may be unable to obtain information about how their Personal Data is being Processed, to correct errors, or to raise queries about privacy with NGED.
 Customers may be unable to exercise their subject access rights under the DPA.
 Non-compliance with the first and sixth Data Protection Principles of the DPA.
 Reputational damage.
-Project may fail or be less effective if Customers do not trust that WPD is acting in compliance with the DPA.
+Project may fail or be less effective if Customers do not trust that NGED is acting in compliance with the DPA.
 Customers may choose not to have smart meters installed which may jeopardise the success and benefits of the Smart Metering Programme.
 Non-compliance with DNO Licence Conditions.

 Privacy issue Risk to individuals Compliance risk Associated organisation / corporate risk 9 Data accuracy.
 Consumption Data collected may not be accurate and this may be perceived by Customers as having a detrimental impact on the services provided to them.
 Non-compliance with the fourth Data Protection Principle of the DPA.
 Reputational damage.
-Project may fail or be less effective if Customers do not trust that WPD is acting in compliance with the DPA.
+Project may fail or be less effective if Customers do not trust that NGED is acting in compliance with the DPA.
 Customers may choose not to have smart meters installed which may jeopardise the success and benefits of the Smart Metering Programme.
 Enforcement action from ICO.
 Non-compliance with DNO Licence Conditions.

 Privacy issue Risk to individuals Compliance risk Associated organisation / corporate risk 10 Data retention.
 Consumption Data may be held for unduly long periods of time resulting in increased security risks, and a greater risk that the information may be out of date.
 Non-compliance with the fifth and seventh Data Protection Principles of the DPA.
 Reputational damage.
-Project may fail or be less effective if Customers do not trust that WPD is acting in compliance with the DPA.
+Project may fail or be less effective if Customers do not trust that NGED is acting in compliance with the DPA.
 Customers may choose not to have smart meters installed which may jeopardise the success and benefits of the Smart Metering Programme.
 Enforcement action from ICO.
 Non-compliance with DNO Licence Conditions.
 Non-compliance with ENA standards.
 Non-compliance with Ofgem requirements relating to aggregation of Consumption Data.